gwastro/pycbc/docs/install_lalsuite.rst

 .. note::

     The install instructions below install lalsuite into a directory called ``opt/lalsuite`` under your virtual environment.
-You can remove lalsuite by removing this directory with ``rm -rf $NAME/opt/lalsuite``.
+You can remove lalsuite by removing this directory with ``rm -rf ${VIRTUAL_ENV}/opt/lalsuite`` from inside your virtual environment.
 If you want to install multiple versions of lalsuite in your virtual environment, you can chose different directories by specifying a different ``--prefix`` to configure below.

-Set the shell variable ``NAME`` to the path to your the virtual environment that you created for PyCBC and activate your environment, for example
+First make sure you are in your virtual environment by activiating it.
+If you are not already in your virtual environment run the command

 .. code-block:: bash

-    NAME=${HOME}/pycbc-dev
+    source ~/src/pycbc/bin/activate

-    source $NAME/bin/activate
+changing the string ``~/src/pycbc`` appropriately to point to your environment.

 From the top-level lalsuite directory, you can use the master configure script to build and install all of the components that you need with the commands

 .. code-block:: bash

     ./00boot
-    ./configure --prefix=$NAME/opt/lalsuite --enable-swig-python --disable-lalstochastic --disable-lalxml --disable-lalinference --disable-laldetchar make
+    ./configure --prefix=${VIRTUAL_ENV}/opt/lalsuite --enable-swig-python --disable-lalstochastic --disable-lalxml --disable-lalinference --disable-laldetchar make
     make install

-The install process creates a shell script called ``lalsuite-user-env.sh`` that sources all of the ``$NAME/opt/lalsuite/etc/lal*-user-env.sh`` scripts that set up the environment for lalsuite.
+The install process creates a shell script called ``lalsuite-user-env.sh`` that sources all of the ``${VIRTUAL_ENV}/opt/lalsuite/etc/lal*-user-env.sh`` scripts that set up the environment for lalsuite.
 You can add this to your virtualenv ``activate`` script so that it gets set up when you enter your virtual environment.
 To do this, run the commands

 .. code-block:: bash

-    echo 'source ${VIRTUAL_ENV}/opt/lalsuite/etc/lalsuite-user-env.sh' >> $NAME/bin/activate
+    echo 'source ${VIRTUAL_ENV}/opt/lalsuite/etc/lalsuite-user-env.sh' >> ${VIRTUAL_ENV}/bin/activate
     deactivate
-    source $NAME/bin/activate
+    source ${VIRTUAL_ENV}/bin/activate

 .. note::